asingleoat/oatSWLI/README.md

 tested and developed on linux, testing on Macos is todo, and windows is a maybe as I don't have a windows machine

 # License
 this project is licensed under the terms of the GNU General Public License v3.0.
 See [LICENSE](./gpl-3.0.txt) for details.
-I'm happy to consider requests for more permissive licesning, find me on Twitter/X as asingleoat or email asingleoat on gmail.
+I'm happy to consider requests for more permissive licensing, find me on Twitter/X as asingleoat or email asingleoat on gmail.